jakewesterberg/westerberg-science-website/content/publication/HerreraWesterbergEtAl_2022_NeuroImage_Resolving/index.md

 ---
-title: 'Resolving the mesoscopic missing link: Biophysical modeling of EEG from cortical columns in primates'
+title: 'Resolving the mesoscopic missing link Biophysical modeling of EEG from cortical columns in primates'

 # Authors
 authors: